Before you send that e-mail…

 I’m going to echo one of co-monsooner’s previous entries: “the way you do one thing in life is the way you do everything.”, or in even plainer terms per the late Steve Jobs, “stay foolish.”

 Let’s entertain the possibility that you’ll skip out on a trip.
 When we get back from that trip and share our unique experiences with you through videos, photos, or stories, you’ll inevitably wish you had been there.
 Whether it’s in that moment, or when you have your first child, in your midlife crisis, or on your deathbed, you could end up regretting that you missed out on this epic once-in-a-lifetime opportunity.

 Don’t let that happen!
 Starting slowly never works.
 Nobody ever learned how to ride a bike by reading about it.
 You have to get on the damn thing!
 So for those of you who want to travel, travel, and do it now while you’re young and your body can take the hits that occasionally come along the road.

 Imagine how easy traveling will seem to you after you come with us on a trip.
 The confidence you’ll gain in yourself alone would be worth it – not even counting all of the priceless memories that are yours for the taking.
 This could be the moment where you turn your life around and do something epic.

 “Momentum comes from pushing, not from planning.
 Confidence comes from scars and risk, not from indecision.”

 “Those that continue to experiment are rewarded with more experience.
 Those that think ‘I’m fine where I am” never do– their world stops growing, and they don’t truly understand why.’”

 Feeling inspired?
-However, unlike most self-help sites out there, we’re going to give you the chance to test that inspiration right now.
+Act on that inspiration right now.
 If you feel that bit of awakening stirring within you is the real deal, then drop your sh-t and travel with us.
 It’s the only way to know what you’re made of.